SCRT-HQ/VaporShell/docs/glossary/Add-VSEMRClusterCloudWatchAlarmDefinition.md

 ```

 ### -EvaluationPeriods
-The number of periods, expressed in seconds using Period, during which the alarm condition must exist before the alarm triggers automatic scaling activity.
+The number of periods, in five-minute increments, during which the alarm condition must exist before the alarm triggers automatic scaling activity.
 The default value is 1.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-elasticmapreduce-cluster-cloudwatchalarmdefinition.html#cfn-elasticmapreduce-cluster-cloudwatchalarmdefinition-evaluationperiods